Polycarbonate Injection Moulding

 Controlled compression during cooling

-A well-structured, technically informed approach is essential to fully leverage polycarbonate’s potential in injection molding—ensuring every part meets strict performance and aesthetic requirements.
+A well-structured, technically informed approach is essential to fully leverage polycarbonate’s potential in injection moulding—ensuring every part meets strict performance and aesthetic requirements.

 Why Choose Idea Stampi for Your Polycarbonate Projects

-When it comes to technical molding with polycarbonate, the reliability of your manufacturing partner makes all the difference.
+When it comes to technical moulding with polycarbonate, the reliability of your manufacturing partner makes all the difference.
 Idea Stampi offers a complete and customized service, turning your concept into a high-performing product.

 Our Strengths:

-• custom mold design, even for complex components
+• custom mould design, even for complex components

 • DFM consulting to reduce costs and time in the development phase

-• in-house molding department with presses from 35 to 500 tons
+• in-house moulding department with presses from 35 to 500 tons

 • ISO 9001-certified quality control, including 3D measurements and functional tests